TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 Understandably, one major bottleneck in our strategy is DOM manipulation.
 A suitable library needs to parse HTML fragments, manipulate DOM elements, and create new ones.

-Although I originally selected JSDOM in my quick-n-dirty hack for its popularity, I later switched to domino for significant (2x!) speedup.
+Although I originally selected JSDOM in my quick-n-dirty hack for its popularity, I later switched to domino for a significant (2x!) speedup.
 This is based on a simple benchmark, which compares the three most popular(?)
 NodeJS DOM-manipulation libraries: [JSDOM](https://www.npmjs.com/package/jsdom), [domino](https://www.npmjs.com/package/domino), and [LinkeDOM](https://www.npmjs.com/package/linkedom).

 {% image "assets/dom-benchmark.png", "jw-60 alpha-imgv", "Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM." %}

-<sup>Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM.</sup>
+<sup>Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM.
+Lower time = faster.</sup>
 {.caption}

 | Library  | Mean (ms) | Min. (ms) | Max. (ms) |